-Amy is a mother of 4, daughter of a pastor, college educated and is pursuing an advanced degree.
+Amy is a mother of 4, the daughter of a pastor, college-educated, and is pursuing an advanced degree.
 She is sharing her story to let others know they are not alone and that they are not wrong.

 “The first thing I would say and that I want to be really clear on is that I am a very pro-sex person.
 I am a big advocate for enjoying the human body and all that can bring pleasure to a person.
 I like good food, I like to dance, I like to be in the sunshine and I am a person that enjoys sex, but it has to be something that both people are equal participants in.

 I had a good, intimate relationship with my husband when we were first married.
 He was certainly never an outright rapist.
 There were a lot of microaggressions after our first son was born.
 The hardest and most confusing thing for me was that after I received the all-clear from the doctor, my husband wanted to go back to an active sex life.
 I was tired and exhausted.
-Breasts are highly sexualized by American’s especially – breasts are for the sexual gratification of a man.
-My breasts became a source of contention between my husband and I. All of a sudden, this part of my body wasn’t just for him anymore.
+Breasts are highly sexualized by Americans especially – breasts are for the sexual gratification of a man.
+My breasts became a source of contention between my husband and me.
+All of a sudden, this part of my body wasn’t just for him anymore.
 It was confusing after the baby was born.
-He would be touching my breasts right after I finished breast feeding.
+He would be touching my breasts right after I finished breastfeeding.
 At the time, I didn’t want my breasts to be sexually touched after they were just used to feed our child.
 This upset my husband who thought that was not how it is supposed to be when you are married.
-He flat out said, “There shouldn’t be any boundaries between us.”
-I thought, you have boundaries that I cannot violate, why can’t I have boundaries as well?
+He flat-out said, “There shouldn’t be any boundaries between us.”
+I thought you have boundaries that I cannot violate, why can’t I have boundaries as well?

 The second time I was assaulted, I guess some people would consider it to be a minor thing.
 I worked for a strawberry farmer over the summer.
 People could pick their own strawberries or buy them already picked.
 He had a lot of acreage.
-He would drop his crew of workers off to weed and would go to a totally different part of the farm by the pick your own customers.
+He would drop his crew of workers off to weed and would go to a totally different part of the farm by the pick-your-own customers.
 The crew was pretty isolated.
-It consisted of me, a 17 year-old girl and 6 inmates from a transition center.
+It consisted of me, a 17-year-old girl, and 6 inmates from a transition center.
 They went outside of the prison walls for work.
-They obviously lacked human contact and really lacked contact from people of the opposite sex.
+They obviously lacked human contact and really lacked contact with people of the opposite sex.
 They were good at manipulating.
 They would say, “Hey, if I give you money, can you pick me up chewing tobacco?”
-They were good sweet talkers and good at showing appreciation to any kindness that came their way.
-I always want to be nicer to people than I have to be and I don’t have much of a guard around myself – at least I didn’t used to.
+They were good sweet talkers and good at showing appreciation for any kindness that came their way.
+I always want to be nicer to people than I have to be and I don’t have much of a guard around myself – at least I didn’t use to.

 The third time was the one I consider to be the major incident.
 I had been divorced for a number of years already.
 I had just gone through a dramatic weight loss which changed my perception of myself.
 I joined an online dating service and went on a number of dates.
 No one really stood out to me, but I was enjoying living in my body.
 I was enjoying, when I chose to, engaging in consensual and safe sex.
 I felt I deserved the chance to explore my body.
 That was when I met John.
 We went on a couple of dates.
 The first time I met him he asked if I wanted to meet him when he was done with work.
 I met him at the bus place he worked at and I drove him home.
 We just talked.
 We went out on a couple of other dates.
 He never bothered to mention to me that he was already in a relationship and that they were a poly couple looking for a third person.
 That came to light when we were out on a date and she came to join us at the table.